With Motorhome in Europe for a whole year - part 7

 Greek Apollo Temple

 We like to go and explore such places and here it was a lot of fun to see.
-Right after we cross the bridge, we see ruins of the ancient Greek temple in honor of Apollo.
-The city also previously had a temple in honor of Athena, but this has been replaced by a more modern Christian Duomo.
-We stroll further into the narrow streets reminiscent of the Gothic quarters of Barcelona.
-Here it is important to keep track of where you are going, because it is pure maze.
-There are small cozy shops, cafes, bars, restaurants, galleries, B & B's, hotels and churches.
-The facades have balconies that are richly decorated with wrought iron and artful stone ornaments.
+Immediately after crossing the bridge, we see ruins of the ancient Greek temple in honor of Apollo.
+The city also used to have a temple in honor of Athena, but this has been replaced by a more modern Christian Duomo.
+We stroll further inland in the narrow streets that are a bit reminiscent of the Gothic Quarters in Barcelona.
+Here it is important to follow where you go, because it is pure maze.
+There are small cozy shops, cafes, bars, restaurants, galleries, B & B`s, hotels and churches.
+The facades have balconies that are richly decorated with wrought iron and elaborate stone ornaments.
 From here also hang flowers, Christmas decorations, garlands, flags and colorful laundry, all in a charming mix.
-Along the water, there is a kind of city wall that ends up at Castello Maniace castle at the far end of the headland.
+Along the water there is a kind of city wall that ends at the castle Castello Maniace at the end of the headland.
 This is from approx. 1240 and the German-Roman era.